larsonjj/generator-yeogurt/README.md

 bower install --save [package name]
 ```

-***Step 4: Shim library***
+***Step 4: Use package***

-After the package is installed, you will need to shim it.
-Instructions for this are in the [browserify-shim](#Using-Non-CommonJS-modules-with-browserify-shim) section of this README.
+If the package installed is a javascript library, you will need to shim it.
+Instructions for this are in the [browserify-shim](#using-non-commonjs-modules-with-browserify-shim) section of this README.
+If the package is CSS, Sass, Less, or Stylus, you can follow the instructions in the [Stylesheets](#stylesheets) section of this README.md

 ### Data Files